 Form, Function, Color and Texture...these elements are vital to any interior.
 The lighting you choose must excel in all these categories.
 We invite you to see why Derek Marshall's designs for wall sconces, table lamps and pendant lighting have won national awards year after year for residential, commercial, office, restaurant and home theater applications.

 Please call with any questions you may have.
 Our phone at 800-497-3891 is answered during extended business hours Eastern Time.
 Our customer service has been rated as the best by our customers, so please don't hesitate to try us.

 More about me...

-I am a three-dimensional person, a maker of things most of my life.
+I am a three-dimensional person, by nature, a maker of things most of my life.
 I enjoy designing anything, especially functional items around and among which people’s lives occur.
 For me, this has for many years been pottery, an art form that deeply moved me when I lived in Japan in the 60’s and 70’s.
 In fact, my debt to the Japanese sensibility in so many ways is immeasurable.
 If you think you see some connection to Japanese aesthetics in my work, then there is a reason.
 I do not attempt to emulate Japanese design, but I try to reflect their philosophy in considering what makes a design good.